CraftlyApp/craftly-robot/README.md

 | :-------- | :---- | :------- | :----------------------------------------- |
 | `--input` | `-i`  | Yes      | Path to the JSON instruction file.         |
 | `--undo`  |       | No       | Reverts the changes using the backup file. |

 ---

-## 🛡️ Backup and Undo Feature

-Craftly Robot is built to be safe and easily reversible.

-*   **Automatic Backups**: The robot automatically creates a backup of all **completed** actions on every run.
-This allows you to undo the changes whether the entire run succeeded or failed midway.
-*   **Hidden Backup Directory**: Backups are stored in a hidden `.backup/` directory.
-For an input file like `instructions/sample.json`, the backup will be saved as `.backup/sample.bak`.
-*   **Reverting Changes**: The `--undo` flag reads the corresponding `.bak` file, executes the reverse actions, and restores your files to their previous state.
-After a successful undo, the backup file is automatically deleted.

----